 The most common symptom of vaginal cancer is abnormal bleeding from the vagina, which may occur during or after sexual intercourse, between menstrual periods, or after menopause.
 Sores may form on the lining of the vagina.
 They may bleed and become infected.
 Some women also have a watery discharge.
+Some women have pain during sexual intercourse.
 A few women have no symptoms.

 Large cancers can also affect the bladder, causing a frequent urge to urinate and pain during urination.
 In advanced cancer, abnormal connections (fistulas) may form between the vagina and the bladder or rectum.